eclipse/kiso-testing/docs/modules_usage/uds_server_auxiliary.rst

                 uds_aux.unregister_callback(callback)

-If the :py:class:`~pykiso.lib.auxiliaries.udsaux.uds_server_auxiliary.UdsServerAuxiliary` was configured with a valid ODX file, you can use ODX based configuration of callbacks like this:
+If the :py:class:`~pykiso.lib.auxiliaries.udsaux.uds_server_auxiliary.UdsServerAuxiliary` was configured with a valid ODX file, you can use ODX based configuration of callbacks like this (same format as above):

 .. code:: python